 The following traits are common among kids on the spectrum.
 Because they are common doesn’t make them any less painful — for child and parent alike:

+- Coordination.
 It’s not at all unusual for a kid with Asperger’s to be uncoordinated or clumsy.
 They often bump into things and trip over their own feet.
 They often drop things.
 That clumsiness makes it very challenging to participate in most team sports.

+- Anxiety.
 Anxiety comes with Asperger’s.
 A kid who is anxious often can’t perform well when others are watching.
 A kid who is anxious often gets more focused on the anxiety than on the task at hand.
 The anxiety feels so bad that the child gives up.

+- Sensory overload.
 Think about it.
 During team play, people are coming at us from all directions.
 There is a lot of noise from the crowd.
 Teammates may be shouting out encouragement and directions.
 The lights may be bright.
 The uniform may be scratchy.
 This is Aspie hell.

+- Social deficits.
 Many kids with Asperger’s are socially awkward.
 They may have the best of intentions, but they may alienate other kids on the team by a need to be right, by being easily upset or by not knowing how to interact with the rest of the team, the coach, and onlookers.

 The solution lies in individual sports.
 As one relieved mom told me, “Swim team is a godsend.
 All my son has to remember is to dive in at the signal and go as fast as he can to the other end of the pool.
 He’s good too.
 The other kids accept his social blunders because he helps the team score.”